 Adding Markup vocabulary on your site can result in knowledge panels showing links to social profiles for a business, as described here:

 Knowledge panels based upon a Google MyBusiness listing can show off Reviews that people have submitted to Google+ for a site, “Reviews from the Web” from sources such as Facebook, Tripadvisor, Consumer Affairs, and others; and may also show off critical reviews.
-If there are enough reviews from Google+, knowledge panels may also show off sentiment rich snippets from those reviews as well.
+In addition, if there are enough reviews from Google+, knowledge panels may also show off sentiment-rich snippets from those reviews as well.